jan-tee/cycli/README.md

 ### Option 2: Install from source

-**Only do this if you want to contribute new code, and know what you are doing and why.**
+**Only do this if you want to contribute new code, and know what you are doing and why.** In fact, *please* never do this if you don't know exactly why.

 1. Clone the repository.
 1. Install the ImportExcel module: `Install-Module ImportExcel`